 The company is separate from its owners and thus the owners will not be forced to pay for their company’s debt.

 Ultimately, becoming a contractor or setting up a Pty Ltd company boils down to your priorities and situation.
 Feel free to discuss your options with us at Box Advisory Services.
-We offer a 100% free business consultation in which we can discuss what option is the best for you.
+We offer a 100% free initial business consultation in which we can discuss what option is the best for you.

-Please note that every effort has been made to ensure that information provided in this guide is accurate.
-You should note however, that the information is intended as a guide only, providing an overview of general information available to contractors and small businesses.
+Please note that every effort has been made to ensure that the information provided in this guide is accurate.
+You should note, however, that the information is intended as a guide only, providing an overview of general information available to contractors and small businesses.
 This guide is not intended to be an exhaustive source of information and should not be seen to constitute legal or tax advice.
 You should, where necessary, seek your own advice for any legal or tax issues raised in your business affairs.